2022 Women's College World Series: Finals schedule, results, scores, how to watch

 The Women’s College World Series uses a double-elimination bracket.
 Lose twice and you’re out.

-The top half of the 2022 WCWS softball bracket includes Oklahoma, UCLA, Northwestern, and Texas, while the bottom half features Oklahoma State, Arizona, Florida, and Oregon State.
+The top half of the 2022 WCWS softball bracket included Oklahoma, UCLA, Northwestern, and Texas, while the bottom half featured Oklahoma State, Arizona, Florida, and Oregon State.

-The winners of the two bracket sides will advance to the to the College World Series Finals, which use a best-of-three format.
-The full WCWS bracket can be found here.
+The winners of the two bracket sides advance to the to the College World Series Finals, which uses a best-of-three format.

 Follow Alex Azzi on Twitter @AlexAzziNBC